|Carina Nebula [Courtesy NASA]

 - Missing books and passages.
 Numerous books are mentioned in the Bible but are not included in the modern canon.
 Here are some examples, with the biblical reference where they are mentioned in parentheses:

-Needless to say, those who insist that the Bible is truly inerrant, why is it missing so many books that once were recognized as essential parts of the canon?
+Needless to say, those who insist that the Bible is truly complete and inerrant, why is it missing so many books that once were recognized as essential parts of the canon?

 - The Book of Jasher (Josh.
 10:13).